 Cornell University Fellowships are awarded at the time of admission; continuing students are ineligible to apply.
 Prospective students apply for fellowships on the admissions application.
 To be considered for a university fellowship, respond “yes” to the question on the admissions application asking if you wish to be considered for university assistantships and fellowships.

 The graduate field to which you are applying will consider your eligibility for fellowships based on your application; no additional information is required.

 Admitted Ph.D. students will be notified of any fellowship awards as part of the admissions offer.

 The Cornell Fellowships provide one semester, or one academic year of funding, including stipend, tuition, and individual health insurance.
 This award is taken in the first year, unless otherwise noted by your Field.

 These fellowships may be awarded to US students, permanent residents, or international students.

-The Sage Fellowships are two-year fellowships—first year and then dissertation year—with four summers of guaranteed funding.
+The Sage Fellowships are two-year fellowships—first year and then dissertation year—with four summers of funding.
 These include stipend, tuition, and individual health insurance.